jaromir-sukuba/a-p-prog/README.md

     Device ID 0x27E4
     Releasing MCLR

-you can add some debug output info using -v parameter, ranging from -v 1 to -v 4
+you can add some debug output info using -v parameter, ranging from -v 1 to -v 4.
+It may be suitable for debugging, -v 4 prints out all byte transaction on serial port, so be prepared for huge output.

 ## Supported devices